CFOs embrace AI to influence the C-suite agenda and drive business growth

 Nearly 9 in 10 (87%) CFOs who have incorporated AI into their roles report a significant impact on their businesses

-ATLANTA, May 21, 2024 (GLOBE NEWSWIRE) -- Sage, the global leader in accounting, financial, HR, and payroll technology for small and mid-sized businesses, today announces the release of its annual CFO research report, The Secrets of Successful CFOs, which reveals how technology is enabling the top-performing CFOs to navigate the changing role of finance and take on greater business leadership.
+TORONTO, May 21, 2024 (GLOBE NEWSWIRE) -- Sage, the global leader in accounting, financial, HR, and payroll technology for small and mid-sized businesses, today announced the release of its annual CFO research report, The Secrets of Successful CFOs, which reveals how technology is enabling the top-performing CFOs to navigate the changing role of finance and take on greater business leadership.

 The report shows that 8 in 10 CFOs are embracing AI and automated processes to gain time to focus on more valuable tasks.
 This additional time enables them to develop the critical skills necessary for success in more senior executive leadership, such as being appointed CEO, however only 49% are utilizing these capabilities.
 The opportunity for leveraging skills as a result of incorporating tech and automation, include problem-solving (79%), leadership (78%), understanding technology and systems (78%), effective communication (77%), and confidence (77%).